Last weekend we went on a relaxing romantic fall getaway to Hocking Hills, Ohio.

 It was a wonderful weekend together in a place full of nature, relaxation, adventure, and fun.
 We had such a wonderful time we can’t wait to go back!

 While there, we dined at some of the area restaurants.
 We stayed in Cabins by the Caves but we had the wonderful opportunity to look into other accommodations as well.

 We started our trip with dinner at The Lodge at HideAway Hills.
 The restaurant atmosphere is classy log cabin with an absolutely fantastic deck overlooking acres and acres of woods.

-We were so pleased with the welcome we received from everyone including the hostess, our waitress Ceilia, the dining room manager Lyndsey, and we even had the chance to meet a few of the area board members.
-Everyone was so kind and friendly.
+We were so pleased with the welcome we received from everyone and were pleased that everyone was so kind and friendly.

 We learned that the Lodge is actually located in a dry county but because they have a brewery on-site they are allowed to sell alcohol.
 Tired Dad Dave tried the brewed beer and he enjoyed it.
 I had a couple sips as well and while I’m not big on microbrews, I found it tasty as well.

 As far as the food, dinner was absolutely fabulous!
 We had the Spinach Artichoke Dip which was full of large size delicious artichokes and plenty of spinach which we enjoyed.